powerfulwp/local-delivery-drivers-for-woocommerce/README.txt

 Delivery drivers can apply to become a delivery driver.

 ## ORDERS NOTES
-All delivery actions saved on order notes with the users’ names.
+More specific orders notes with users names and more.

 [SVG created by fontawesome - www.fontawesome.com](https://fontawesome.com/license)
 [Design vector created by freepik - www.freepik.com](https://www.freepik.com/vectors/design)